axibase/axibase-charts/configuration/forecasting.md

 1. Select the algorithm to use when calculating future sample values.
 Supported algorithms are Holt-Winters and ARIMA.
 1. **Score Interval** is the period which ATSD uses to compute series variance, this establishing confidence intervals.
 Samples within the score interval are therefore more important to the calculation of future sample values.
 1. Optionally configure algorithm constants for future value calculation.
-ATSD is able to automatically calculate and assign these values by setting the flag in the **Auto Period** and **Auto Parameters** checkbox.
+ATSD is able to automatically calculate and assign these values by selecting the **Auto Period** and **Auto Parameters** checkbox.

 ![](./images/configure-algorithm.png)

 ### Define Forecast Settings

 1. Assign the forecast a unique name to use as an identifier for series which have multiple forecasts.
-To use the current forecast as the default forecast, set the flag in the **Default Forecast** checkbox.
+To use the current forecast as the default forecast, select the **Default Forecast** checkbox.
 1. Set a forecast range for data with high variance.
 Data outside the range is assigned the maximum or minimum range value
 1. Define the period into the future which a forecast is calculated by ATSD.